-- 40. No customs-duties or charges which have been paid, and of which repayment, wholly or in part, is claimed in consequence of the same having been paid through inadvertence, error or misconstruction, shall be returned, unless such claim is made within [one year]1 from the date of such payment. - 41.
-The [Competent Customs Official]1 may, if he thinks fit, instead of requiring payment of customs-duties and charges due from any mercantile firm or public body, at the time such duties and charges are payable under this Act, keep with such firm or body an account-current of such duties and charges.
-Such account shall be settled at intervals not exceeding one month, and such firm or body shall make a deposit or furnish security sufficient in the opinion of the [Competent Customs Official]1 to cover the amount which may at any time be due from then in respect of such duties and charges.
+40. No customs-duties or charges which have been paid, and of which repayment, wholly or in part, is claimed in consequence of the same having been paid through inadvertence, error or misconstruction, shall be returned, unless such claim is made within [one year]1 from the date of such payment.

-No refund of charges erroneously levied or paid, unless claimed within [one year].1
+No refund of charges erroneously levied or paid, unless claimed within [one year]1.